nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Items in square brackets "[...]" are optional. e.g n/NAME [s/SCHOOL] can be used as n/Subway t/UTOWN or as n/Subway.

-* Items with …​ after them can be used multiple times including zero times. e.g. [c/CATEGORY]…​ can be used as   (i.e. 0 times), c/Fastfood, c/Western c/Fastfood etc.
+* Items with …​ (i.e an elipsis) after them can be used multiple times including zero times. e.g. [c/CATEGORY]…​ can be used as   (i.e. 0 times), c/Fastfood, c/Western c/Fastfood etc.

 * Parameters can be in any order.